Catoosa County approves new location for Public Defender’s Office

 Catoosa County officials have approved a lease agreement to relocate the Public Defender and Coroner’s offices.

 During the Sept.
-3 Board of Commissioner’s meeting, County Attorney Chad Young presented the new lease agreement which result in an immediate move.
+3 Board of Commissioner’s meeting, County Attorney Chad Young presented the new lease agreement which results in an immediate move.

-Young added that some of the space will be remodeled so the Coroner could utilize the office as well.
+Young said that some of the space will be remodeled so the coroner could utilize the office as well.

 The lease agreement is of the one-year variety, but includes renewal options each year at a 3-percent increase.